ManyJourneys/KemeticCommons/README.md

 Then you can either
 1. open an issue requesting a new resource to be added, a resource to be modified or a warning to be added, or
 2. add your own content, even an entire new section of the project, by starting a pull request.

-Please look at the Git Hub documentation before you do so.
+Please look at the GitHub documentation before you do so.

 Any help is welcome!